-Centre for Sight Africa (CSA) glaucoma specialists provide comprehensive services
+Centre for Sight Africa (CFSA) glaucoma specialists provide comprehensive services

 Glaucoma, often called the ‘Silent Thief of Sight,’ can strike without warning.
 It is a progressive condition in which the major nerve of the eye, the optic nerve, is damaged due to increased internal eye pressure.